-The Student Counselling team provides a range of services to students, parents and staff, including addressing personal, educational, health and social issues.
+The Student Wellbeing team provides a range of services to students, parents and staff, including addressing personal, educational, health and social issues.
 Whilst the majority of counselling time is spent with students, we are aware of the changing nature of society more recently which contributes to the already complex job of parenting a teenager.
-As Counsellors, we are available to parents for support and have a range of community support agencies we can make referrals to.
+The team is also available to parents for support and have a range of community support agencies we can make referrals to.